Kong/docs.konghq.com/app/_src/deck/reference/deck_file_validate.md

 content_type: reference
 ---

-The validate command reads the state file and ensures validity.
+The validate command reads the state file and ensures its validity.
-It reads all the specified state files and reports YAML/JSON parsing issues.
-It also checks for foreign relationships and alerts if there are broken relationships, or missing links present.
+It reads all the specified state files and reports any YAML/JSON parsing issues.
+Additionally, it checks for foreign relationships and alerts in cases of broken relationships or missing links.

 No communication takes places between decK and Kong during the execution of this command.
-This is faster than the online validation, but catches fewer errors.
+This process is faster than online validation but may catch fewer errors.
 For online validation see 'deck gateway validate'.